jackyzha0/quartz/content/hosting.md

         uses: actions/deploy-pages@v2
 ```

+Then:

+1. Head to "Settings" tab of your forked repository and in the sidebar, click "Pages".
+Under "Source", select "GitHub Actions".
-Then, commit these changes by doing `npx quartz sync`.
+2. Commit these changes by doing `npx quartz sync`.
 This should deploy your site to `<github-username>.github.io/<repository-name>`.

 ### Custom Domain